nicknash/RelaSharp/README.md

 Roughly the things that RelaSharp does is:

-* Generate executions consistent with the C++11 memory model, except consume semantics.
+* Generate executions consistent with the C++11 memory model except consume semantics, or the C# memory model.
 * Dead-lock detection (including lost thread wake-ups), when exclusive locks are in use.
 * Live-lock detection: When a very long execution is generated, it is heuristically classified as a live-lock.
 * Random thread scheduling: At every instrumented instruction, possibly generate a pre-emption.